 Moreover, in Rel-17 some issues were not handled due to time constraints, e.g., roaming and limited SMF serving area.
 Failing to provide support for some of these unaddressed aspects in the MBS system may lead to the system failing to provision related features correctly.

-In addition, the support of receive only devices and devices with no subscription or with 3rd party content provider subscription only of the MBS system may need further enhancement.
+In addition, the support of broadcast reception by receive-only devices and devices with no subscription or with 3rd party content provider subscription only of the MBS system may need further enhancement.